-According to the U.S. Environmental Protection Agency, food scraps account for 14% of the 250 million tons of waste Americans produced in 2010.
+Composting is a powerful method to reduce household waste.
+According to the U.S. Environmental Protection Agency, food scraps accounted for 14% of the 250 million tons of waste Americans produced in 2010.
 Yard trimmings account for 13%.
 Adding the estimated 6% of paper that is not recyclable, 33% of our municipal waste stream is compostable.
-Composting is a powerful method to reduce household waste Composting creates jobs and a natural, nutrient-rich soil enhancer (and alternative to synthetic, petroleum-based fertilizers) while conserving landfill space and reducing the amount of climate-changing gases generated in landfills.

-- The Locust Street Transfer Station offers free food scrap and compostable material drop-off.
-Food and non-recyclable paper waste is collected at the Locust Street Transfer Station free of charge to everyone with a valid vehicle permit.
-The material is processed at a local farm where it turns into a rich, natural soil amendment.
-Click here for Details about the items accepted in the Locust Street program.
+- The Locust Street Transfer Station offers a drop-off location for food scrap and non-recyclable paper waste (PDF).
+The service is free of charge to everyone with a valid transfer station permit.
+The material is processed locally, and turns into a rich, natural soil amendment.

 - Some residential waste haulers offer curbside compost collection.

 - For those interested in home or backyard composting, we offer two varieties of compost bins, and countertop compost containers at wholesale prices (see list at right).

 - Step-by-step backyard composting guide (pdf)

 A statewide food waste ban affects organizations and industries producing one ton or more of food scraps per week.

 Recycling Works is a Commonwealth of Massachusetts-funded assistance program that helps businesses and institutions maximize recycling, reuse, and composting opportunities.
 They offer a Find a Recycler database to locate processors and haulers, and a hotline to speak to in-house experts.